Scroll down for quick-links to our most popular digital content services or browse all servics by format:

 Digital audiobooks, ebooks, and magazines.
 OverDrive/Libby holdings are managed by the NH State Library and made available to all residents with a NH library card.
 Wait times may be longer than those for cloudLibrary.

-Hoopla checkouts have been temporarily increased to 6 items/month/account to coincide with the COVID-19 closure.
+Hoopla checkouts have been temporarily increased to 6 items/month/account.

 Digital audiobooks, ebooks, graphic novels, magazines, movies, TV, and music.
 Hoopla offers no wait lines and is available on the Apple App, Google Play, Amazon App Stores, and Roku streaming devices.
 Checkouts through Hoopla are limited to 4 total items/month/account (as of 7/1/2019).